openaps/AndroidAPSdocs/docs/EN/Installing-AndroidAPS/Building-APK.md

 ## Download AndroidAPS code

+* **If you haven't already rebooted your computer after setting git path in preferences do it now.
+System environment must be updated.**
 * On the Android Studio welcome screen click the small triangle right of "Check out project from version control" (1.).
 * Select "Git" (2.).